misiektoja/spotify_monitor/docs/configuration.md

 > **Windows PowerShell:** Pass the filename directly to `--generate-config`.
 PowerShell redirection can write UTF-16, which Spotify Monitor rejects with a "null bytes" error.

-When you provide a filename, Spotify Monitor checks that the new configuration can be loaded then saves it as UTF-8.
-If the file already exists, Spotify Monitor asks before replacing it and saves a timestamped owner-only backup once you agree.
-Answering no leaves the file untouched.
-A run without a terminal refuses rather than replacing the file unattended.
-Pass `--force` to replace it without the question, still keeping the backup.
+Passing a filename writes a UTF-8 configuration and asks before replacing an existing file.
+Replacement keeps a timestamped owner-only backup.
+To replace a file without an interactive terminal, pass `--force`.

 Open `spotify_monitor.conf` in a text editor and change the settings you need.
 The file contains a short explanation above each setting.